laredoo/gymnasium-reinforcement-learning-tasks/README.md

 This repository contains a collection of reinforcement learning tasks designed to facilitate learning and experimentation with the [Gymnasium](https://gymnasium.farama.org/) framework.

-We'll consider the following equations when solving these exercises:
+All the following explanations and equations come from [Reinforcement Learning: An Introduction book](http://incompleteideas.net/book/the-book-2nd.html).

 ### The Agent–Environment Interface